asiimwepaul/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Take a list of wortds as input
-Display lines containing the pattern “root” from the file Display the number of lines that contain the pattern “bin” in the file
+Display lines containing the pattern “root” from the file Display the number of lines that contain the pattern “bin” in the file Display lines containing the pattern “root” and 3 lines after them in the file